pavankum/cp2k/cp2k/tools/build_libsmm/libxsmm/README.md

 make ALIGNED_STORES=1
 ```

-The default alignment (ALIGNMENT=64) as well as a non-default alignment for the store instructions (ALIGNED_STORES=n) can be specified when invoking "make".
+The default alignment (ALIGNMENT=64) as well as a non-default alignment for the store instructions (ALIGNED_STORES=n) can be specified when invoking 'make'.
 The "implicitly aligned leading dimension" optimization is not expected to have a big impact due to the relatively low amount of store instructions in the instruction mix.
 In contrast, supporting an "implicitly aligned leading dimension" for loading the input matrices is supposed to make a bigger impact, however this is not yet exposed by the build system because: (1) aligning a batch of input matrices implies usually larger code changes for the client code whereas accumulating into a local temporary destination matrix is a relatively minor change, and (2) today's Advanced Vector Extensions including the AVX-512 capable hardware supports unaligned load/store instructions.

 The generated interface of the library also encodes the parameters the library was built for (static information).
-This is helps optimizing client code related to the library's functionality.
-For example, the LIBXSMM_MAX_* and LIBXSMM_AVG_* information can be used with LIBXSMM_PRAGMA_LOOP_COUNT macro in order to hint loop trip counts when handling matrices related to LIBXSMM's problem domain.
+This helps optimizing client code related to the library's functionality.
+For example, the LIBXSMM_MAX_* and LIBXSMM_AVG_* information can be used with the LIBXSMM_PRAGMA_LOOP_COUNT macro in order to hint loop trip counts when handling matrices related to LIBXSMM's problem domain.

 ### Auto-dispatch
 The function 'libxsmm_?mm_dispatch' helps amortizing the cost of the dispatch when multiple calls with the same M, N, and K are needed.
-In contrast, the automatic code dispatch uses three levels:
+In contrast, the automatic code dispatch is orchestrating three levels:

 1. Specialized routine (implemented in assembly code),
 2. Inlinable C/C++ code or optimized FORTRAN code, and
 3. BLAS library call.

-All three levels are accessible directly (see [Interface](#interface)) in order to allow a customized code dispatch.
+All three levels are accessible directly (see [Interface](#interface)) allowing to customize the code dispatch.
 The level 2 and 3 may be supplied by the Intel Math Kernel Library (Intel MKL) 11.2 DIRECT CALL feature.
-Beside of the generic interface, one can call a specific kernel e.g., 'libxsmm_dmm_4_4_4' multiplying 4x4 matrices.
-For the latter, the code generator includes prototypes for all specialized functions into the generated interface (header file).
+Beside of the generic interface, one can also call a specific kernel e.g., 'libxsmm_dmm_4_4_4' multiplying 4x4 matrices.
+For the latter, the code generator generates prototypes for all specialized functions (interface).

-Further, a preprocessor symbol denotes the largest problem size (*M* x *N* x *K*) that belongs to level (1) and (2), and therefore determines if a matrix-matrix multiplication falls back to level (3) of calling the LAPACK/BLAS library linked with the LIBXSMM.
+Further, a preprocessor symbol denotes the largest problem size (*M* x *N* x *K*) that belongs to level (1) and (2), and therefore determines if a matrix multiplication falls back to level (3) of calling the LAPACK/BLAS library alongside of LIBXSMM.
 This threshold can be configured using for example:

 ```
 make THRESHOLD=$((24 * 24 * 24))